James George Frazer

 Sir James George Frazer OM FRS FRSE FBA (/ˈfreɪzər/; 1 January 1854 – 7 May 1941) was a Scottish social anthropologist and folklorist influential in the early stages of the modern studies of mythology and comparative religion.
-His reputation was improved after his new wife in 1896, Lilly Frazer, decided that he was undervalued and that she would improve his impact.

 Personal life

-He was born on 1 January 1854 in Glasgow, Scotland, the son of Katherine Brown and Daniel F. Frazer, a chemist.

-Frazer attended school at Springfield Academy and Larchfield Academy in Helensburgh.
+Frazer was born on 1 January 1854 in Glasgow, Scotland, the son of Katherine Brown and Daniel F. Frazer, a chemist.
+He attended school at Springfield Academy and Larchfield Academy in Helensburgh.
 He studied at the University of Glasgow and Trinity College, Cambridge, where he graduated with honours in classics (his dissertation was published years later as The Growth of Plato's Ideal Theory) and remained a Classics Fellow all his life.
 From Trinity, he went on to study law at the Middle Temple, but never practised.